 Make Gingerbread Hot Chocolate

-- In a warm mug, pour your choice of spiced rum, ginger vodka, or maple as well as the gingerbread syrup.
+In a warm mug, pour your choice of spiced rum or ginger vodka, as well as the gingerbread syrup.

 Top with the hot cocoa and stir well.

 Garnish with a cinnamon stick.
 Serve and enjoy.

 - Making the gingerbread syrup is just as easy as any other simple syrup.
 The key is to allow the spices to steep inside the syrup for nearly an hour in total to maximize the flavor.

 - This recipe makes about 1 cup of syrup, enough for about eight mugs of gingerbread hot chocolate.
 Try it in other hot drinks as well.
 It's great with coffee and makes a fantastic gingerbread latte.

 - While this recipe suggests using a dried cocoa mix with milk, you can use your favorite hot chocolate recipe.
 Simply make the cocoa, then add the syrup and liquor of your choice.

 - Some powdered cocoas are better with water.
 Follow the directions on your mix for the best results.